-Gothenburg is growing like never before and the growth will continue for many years thanks to property and infrastructure investments.
-Tourism is booming as city conditions are improving.
-However, the tourism industry needs to develop new, sustainable ways to take advantage of the growing tourism sector.
+The tourism industry needs to develop new, sustainable ways to take advantage of the growing tourism sector.
 This is an opportunity to go from smart to smarter.
 This is especially important after the tough 2020 with less tourism and less business opportunities.

 Our leading role as the world’s most sustainable destination will help us bring attention to smart tourism through already planned lectures and speeches.
 From getting a top position in the Global Destination Sustainability Index we already have great experiences with creating themed press trips.
 This will definitely be done with smart tourism as well, welcoming delegations from other cities within the EU.

 We will follow, and scale up, Helsinki’s example and invite the growing Capital of Smart Tourism network to meetings in Brussels and Gothenburg.
 Also, we will bring smart tourism into our other networks, such as European Cities Marketing, ICCA – International Congress and Convention Association – EU members, and the National Swedish Destination Network led by Visit Sweden.

 In cooperation with Gothenburg University, Centre for Tourism, we prepare to give smart tourism classes to master students; tomorrows tourism industry leaders.